mikitex70/plantuml-markdown/README.md

     markdown_py -x plantuml_markdown mydoc.md > out.html
 ```

-The same thing can be done using the environment variable `_JAVA_OPTIONS`, which is readed by default by the `java`
+The same thing can be done using the environment variable `_JAVA_OPTIONS`, which is read by default by the `java`
 executable.

 On Windows can be used the following `plantuml.bat` (many thanks to [henn1001](https://github.com/henn1001)):